 - access to other specialist services.

-It is common to discuss other concerns during counselling such as anxiety, depression, or relationship problems, and to talk about planning and working toward life goals, for example, career paths or study options.
+It is common to discuss other concerns during counselling such as anxiety, depression, or relationship problems.
+And you can talk about planning and working toward life goals, for example, career paths or study options.

 Your counsellor may also suggest other services if appropriate, including referrals to other community support services, group counselling, or psychiatric consultation.

-This is a free and confidential service available to people of any age who live, work, study, or spend the majority of their time in the Hume region in Victoria.
+This is a free and confidential service available to people of any age.

 You do not need a Health Care or Medicare card to access this service.